MXJK851/DataDrivenMaterialResearch_aiida_KTH/README.md

 # DataDrivenMaterialResearch_aiida_KTH
+Qichen Xu

+qichenx@kth.se

-This is the repository for my PhD project  "
+This is the repository for my PhD project  "Data Driven Material Research" at KTH,Sweden.

+START FROM 2019.10.12